 The California valley quail was officially designated as the state bird and avifaunal emblem under Assembly Bill 776, Chapter 777, in 1931.
 Its scientific name in the Government Code is listed as Lophortyx californica, though you'll also see it referenced as Callipepla californica in modern ornithological sources.
 Both names refer to the same bird.

 If you've spent any time in California's scrubby hillsides, suburban gardens, or open woodlands, you've almost certainly seen one.
-The California quail is a plump, round-bodied bird with short legs, scaled belly markings, and the feature that makes it instantly recognizable: a forward-drooping, comma-shaped plume on top of its head.
+The California quail is a plump, round-bodied bird with short legs, scaled belly markings, and the feature that makes it instantly recognizable: blank" rel="noopener noreferrer">a forward-drooping, comma-shaped plume on top of its head.
 It almost looks like a tiny antenna.
 The bird tends to travel in groups called coveys, and you'll often spot them scurrying single-file across trails or garden paths rather than flying.

 Its range covers most of California and much of the western United States, concentrated in brushy habitats, chaparral, and woodland edges where it forages for seeds and insects near cover.
 It's a genuinely common bird, not a rare symbol chosen for prestige alone.